cwcon/push/learn/computer-preparation.md

 ### Windows

 Don’t use Windows.
 Get a free Linux, like [Ubuntu](http://www.ubuntu.com/).
-Windows is a lot of things to a lot of people, but it’s not suitable for development.
+Windows is a lot of things to a lot of people, but it’s not a great choice for development.

 ...OK.
 So you won’t listen.
 Fine.
 Pick up a copy of [Rails Installer](http://railsinstaller.org/).
 That will give you the things you need: Git, a Linux-like command line in the form of GitBash,